ahlstromcj/rtl66/README.md

     *   Basic dependencies: Meson 1.1 and above; C++14 and above.
     *   The build system is Meson, and sample wrap files are provided for using Cfg66, Xpc66, and Potext as C++ subprojects.
+        However, at present, these libraries need to be installed.
     *   PDF documentation built from LaTeX.
     *   Code separated into modules to avoid giant cpp/hpp/h files.